Rebuilding After a Devastating Civil Conflict

 - Safe motherhood

-CMMB’s CHAMPS areas in South Sudan serve the towns and surrounding areas of Ezo, Nzara, and Yambio.
+CMMB’s CHAMPS serves Nzara, Yambio, and Ezo counties.
 The initiative focuses on safe motherhood, child protection, safe water and sanitation, and women’s empowerment.
-CMMB provides HIV/AIDS care and treatment and community health workers conduct health information sessions, testing and adherence counseling.
+CMMB provides HIV/AIDS care and treatment, and community health workers conduct health information sessions, testing, and adherence counseling.
 The CMMB team provides training and mentorship to local healthcare workers and water committees and manages the supply and distribution of medications and water purification tablets.

 Snapshots from South Sudan